RPG Playground User Manual

 The normal workflow of game maker tools is to start up the editor, edit tilemaps, behaviours, etc, and then generate the game.
 Once the game is generated, you can test it.
 If you want to change something, you exit the game and go back to the editor.
 This kind of workflow can be cumbersome and time consuming.

-• No need to compile/build your game before you can play it.
+• No need to compile/build your game before you play it

 Defining a game